tinkerbell/actions/actions/slurp/v1/README.md

 createdAt: "2021-03-20T12:41:45.14Z"
 ---

+Slurp will read directly from a block device, it can compress this stream and will use the HTTP protocol to transmit the raw data to a listening server.
+The remote server needs to be able to handle `multipart` data (due to the size) and reform this to a disk image locally.

 The below example will stream a raw ubuntu installed on `/dev/sda` and uplopad it to a remote server.